THE GREATER GRAND RAPIDS SKI CLUB

 The Governing Board shall appoint the following additional officers by a two-thirds vote of the members of the Governing Board:

 Trip Directors.
 The Governing Board shall appoint two trip directors by April 1st.
 Trip Directors will be voting members of the Board.
 No member shall be appointed as Trip Director for more than four years consecutively.

-Out of State Trip Director – Responsible for all trips out of Michigan, including to western states and Europe, with the exception of trips to locations in Canada and other states that do not involve air travel.
+⦁ Out of State Trip Director – Responsible for all trips out of Michigan, including western states and Europe, with the exception of trips to locations in Canada and the states that do not involve air travel.